Have you landed a new job opportunity on the other side of the country? Maybe you find yourself scrambling to find an apartment on a tight turnaround.

 If you are able to make an in-person trip, it’s likely that your time will be extremely limited.
 You can’t afford to miss out on the right place should you happen upon it.
 Be prepared to sign a lease immediately.
 This means coming equipped with all the necessary documentation, including:

 With every passing day, emerging technologies offer new and more efficient ways of doing what previously seemed impossible.
 Searching for a place to live in a far away location is no exception.
+Video tours are a growing way to see more of where you're going to be moving.
 An increasing number of owners of apartments and rental properties are offering high definition photos, video walkthroughs, 360-degree imagery and in some cases VR apartment tours that you can take from your laptop or smartphone.

 Search on ApartmentGuide.com and look for links to slideshow, video or tour in the top right corner of any property page.
 See the image below for reference.